Sansui AU-9500: Restoration

 Removal of the board is extremely simple.
 The procedure is to first remove the two side screws holding the steel Faraday cage.
 The the cage itself.
 After that you gently pull the board upright out of its socket.

 Working on this board is easy as well.
 There are a twelve capacitors and at least two transistors to change.
 Why at least?
 Because there are two 2SA726 transistors which are mandatory to change.
-But there are another two 2SC1313.
+But there are another two 2SC1313 transistors.
 While these are not yet causing issues, as a prevention, you can change these with 2SC1845.
-I decided to change them as well.
+I decided to change all of them.

 This is the board before restoration.